 No. This proposal is unlikely to impact on equality of opportunity for this category.
-It is envisaged that the new name of the MK Building will have no impact on the experience of stakeholders.
-This is regardless of dependants.
+It is envisaged that the new name of the MS Building will have no impact on the experience of stakeholders.
+This is regardless of dependents.

 3. To what extent is the policy likely to impact on good relations between people of different religious belief, political opinion or racial group?

-Religious Belief Details of the likely policy impacts on Religious Belief This proposal is unlikely to impact on good relations between people of different religious belief.
-Level of impact None
+Details of the likely policy impacts on Religious Belief

+This proposal is unlikely to impact on good relations between people of different religious belief.
+The building will continue to provide access for all stakeholders regardless of religious belief.